Students say experience could be negatively impacted without professors

-“We don’t know them well, and they don’t know the students well,” added Rashad.
+“We don’t know them well, and they don’t know the students well,” added Ramirez.
 “They just come to teach their course and that’s it.”

 “Just imagining (Canet and Beaudet) leaving… I don’t know what to do, to be honest,” said Rashad.

 “For English students, I don’t think it will affect them as much,” she continued.
 “But for French students…”